-While researching facts about the history of Christmas, I found the most awesome, Krampas.
-Krampas is terrifying and his main purpose is to punish bad children, while St. Nicholas rewards them.
+While researching facts about the history of Christmas, I found the most awesome, Krampus.
+Krampus is terrifying and his main purpose is to punish bad children, while St. Nicholas rewards them.
 It’s a classic God/Devil, Good/Evil, Dark/Light metaphor.
 His popularity is mostly in European, Alpine towns.
-Some speculate Krampas is a pre-Christian entity and this guy is totally his own Black Metal band, complete with goat horns, black body hair, cloven hooves, a long pointed tongue and chains he whips around.
+Some speculate Krampus is a pre-Christian entity and this guy is totally his own Black Metal band, complete with goat horns, black body hair, cloven hooves, a long pointed tongue and chains he whips around.
 It doesn’t get any more metal than that.

-Krampas whips his chains around, stuffs kids into bags to steal them away, eats kids if he’s hungry enough and has been known to beat bad children with birth sticks like in the old 19th century postcard pictured above.
+Krampus whips his chains around, stuffs kids into bags to steal them away, eats kids if he’s hungry enough and has been known to beat bad children with birth sticks like in the old 19th-century postcard pictured above.

-On December 5, many places in Europe hold Krampusnacht or “Krampas Night” parades that are pretty amazing on the costume scale.
-Check out the wicked parade video below.
+On December 5, many towns in Europe hold Krampusnacht or “Krampus Night” parades that are pretty amazing on the costume scale.

 Hopefully you’ve been slightly enlightened now with some strange facts about Christmas to share with the family this holiday.
 Now go listen to that song by Journey “Don’t Stop Believin,” and yell the chorus over the rooftops.
 Because when we stop believing in things, this world becomes a pretty dull place to live in.